So High (Doja Cat song): Remixes and media

 "So High" received remix versions by both American producer StéLouse, and Dutch DJ San Holo.
 At the time of its release in 2014, the song caught the attention of people such as Australian DJ Elizabeth Rose, labelmate Becky G, and American singer Billie Eilish when she was just 12 years old.
-"So High" was featured on the first season of American TV series Empire (2015) in the episode titled "The Devil Quotes Scripture".
-The official music video has amassed 37 million views on YouTube as of March 2024.
+The official music video has amassed 89 million views on YouTube as of March 2024.